ariasdiniz/macaw_framework/README.md

 ```

 - The default number of virtual threads in the thread pool is 200.

-- Rate Limit window should also be specified in seconds.
-Rate limit will be activated only if the `rate_limiting` config
-  exists inside `application.json`.

 - If the SSL configuration is provided in the `application.json` file with valid certificate and key files, the TCP server
   will be wrapped with HTTPS security using the provided certificate.